The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/Cielo-Raymundo.md

     sayItLoud();

     function sayItLoud() {
-      console.log(`${greeting}!!!}`)
+      console.log(`${greeting}!!!`)
     }

     let greeting = "Hello"
     ```
-    This doesn't work because the function sayItLoud doesn't exist inside the variables greeting's scope so greeting inside the function doesn't
+    This doesn't work because the function is called before it is declared and initialized, so the function sayItLoud can't be accessed on line 89
-    exist.
+    and throws an error

 **8. What does the following code log?
 Why?**
     ```javascript